-What is the best beer for brats?
+What is the Best Beer for Cooking Bratwurst?

 Such a good question for fall, as nothing says NFL Football Sundays like grilling up a dozen flavorful beer brats for the game.
 Sure, burgers and ketchup-drenched hot dogs are acceptable fare, but why settle for second place when you can boil brats and sweet onions in your favorite beer?
 Besides, bratwurst, like your liver on Sundays (from 1pm-4pm), could use a good beer bath.